RCVS Advanced Practitioner in Small Animal Dermatology. Referrals in Canine Ear & Skin Disease

 Two types of lasers are generally used in veterinary dermatology.

 1. Diode laser, 810nm wavelength.
 This wavelength is heavily absorbed by melanin and less so by haemoglobin This is, in effect, thermocautery using concentrated infra-red laser light passed down an optical fibre, but is far more targeted, uses less power and less collateral damage than electrosurgery.
 It can be used within water and requires contact of the optical fibre tip with the tissue being ablated.
 The fibre can be passed down the working channel of a video otoscope.
+Despite now having a CO2 laser, I still find this useful for lasering smaller lesions with the horizontal canal.

 DIODE LASER SURGERY VIA VIDEO OTOSCOPY